Hec-KuFlow/KuFlow-NewCustomerOnBoarding/README.md

-# KuFlow - Third-Party API (Google GSheets) example
+# KuFlow - Third-Party API (Google Apps Script) example

 ## What we will create?